Nick Halstead

-Nicholas John Halstead (born 9 April 1972 in Kent) is a British racing driver, software engineer and entrepreneur currently competing in the British Touring Car Championship for Motor Parts Direct with Power Maxed Racing.
+Nicholas John Halstead (born 9 April 1972 in Kent) is a British racing driver, software engineer and entrepreneur who is set to compete in the British Touring Car Championship for Steel Seal with Power Maxed Racing.
 Halstead has previously competed in British GT and the Ginetta GT4 Supercup.
 He won the AM title in the 2018 Ginetta GT5 Challenge, and made his British Touring Car Championship debut at Croft in 2021, substituting for Rick Parfitt Jr. at Excelr8 with TradePriceCars.com.

 Halstead is the founder of companies such as Infosum, Datasift and TweetMeme, the latter of which was the first site containing the retweet feature, before it was sold to Twitter in 2010.

 Career

 Fav.or.it

 In October 2007, the Fav.or.it company was founded, a proposed blog commenting system founded on principle that consumers and businesses both need content curated.
 The site was launched in 2008, and quickly built to 500,000 monthly users.